Deaf Parenting UK is working in partnership with the Baby show in 2010

 “I would like to support Deaf Parenting UK as I believe every parents should have the opportunity to give their child the best possible start in life.
 It is good to see that at my talks at the Baby Show there is a British Sign Language interpreter.
 British Sign Language interpreters help to communicate between the exhibitions and Deaf people and I would like to see more help given to Deaf parents.”
 Annabel Karmel MBE

-Deaf Parenting UK does an amazing job brining families together and giving wonderful support.
+Deaf Parenting UK does an amazing job bringing families together and giving wonderful support.
 The organisation benefits the Deaf community and the hearing community in terms of enhancing people’s understanding.
 Prima Baby magazine applauds everyone behind the organisation and the great work it does!”
 Elaine Griffiths, Editor, Prima Baby

 “Deaf Parenting UK are doing great work in supporting Deaf families it’s great to know that there help and support out there for parents who need it” Fisher Price